Season’s Greetings from the KE team. Click here for our festive opening hours.

 Great holiday.
 The group was exceptionally good and I had a good tent partner, Grace.
 I enjoyed the high altitude scenery, in particular the day we made the traverse after the hidden valley.
 I did suffer one night from altitude but I think this was circumstances beyond anyone's control because we had to skip the Japanese basecamp and go to Dhaulagiri base csmp.
 All in all a fantastic trip Clare

-By Clare Bristol | 22 November 2016
+By Clare from Bristol | 22 November 2016

 Tough fulfilling trek ★★★★★

 This was a great trek, with beautiful mountain scenery, and almost mediaeval villages along the way.
 The 3 days over the French pass, in the Hidden Valley, and over the Dhampus pass were hard but stunning.
 Negatives - the porters were pretty mischievous at first, the rest days at the highest altitudes didn't work out, the beds in the 'hotel' in Jomsom were rock hard, and the dust in the Kali Gandaki was seriously heavy duty.
-But all is indelibly seared into the memory banks, including a huge lam mergeyer passing 10ft overhead to check us out.
+But all is indelibly seared into the memory banks, inclu ding a huge lammergeyer passing 10ft overhead to check us out.

-By Charles YORK | 22 November 2016
+By Charles from YORK | 22 November 2016

 Good but Cold ★★★★

 Enjoyed our time on the trek - the flights and arrangements worked well and the trek leader Jagan (apologies for spelling) was charming, efficient and very knowledgeable.
 He really did his best to make the trip go well!
 The issues he had to deal with - some dodgy porters early on replaced by donkeys, difficulty with too small camping sites etc., he dealt with quietly and efficiently.
 The catering team were excellent - never easy to cater for 13 Westerners at 17000 feet but they did well!
-I don't want to see another egg for a while but hey hoe!
+I don&# 039;t want to see another egg for a while but hey hoe!
 Things that could be avoided - the route description is not very accurate and could do with updating, the camp sites notably the Japanese camp is too small and the Dhaulagiri camp uncomfortable.
 Marpha was a charming village unlike Jomsom which was anything but!
 Dust was a predominant feature of the last few days, sadly our flight out of Jomsom was cancelled so we had an 8 hour very dusty mini bus trip that is not recommended but sadly unavoidable in the circumstances!
 The last day was rather clouded by the 'Katmandhu Trots' so we left with relief!
 To be recommended but not for the faint hearted!

-By Michael Corbridge | 21 November 2016
+By Michael from Corbridge | 21 November 2016

 Traveller Reviews